Getting a smart meter installed

 You don’t have to accept a smart meter if you don’t want one.
-If your supplier tells you that you must have one installed, contact your local Citizens Advice bureau or the Citizens Advice consumer service.
+If your supplier tells you that you must have one installed, contact your local Citizens Advice Bureau.

 If you refuse a smart meter, you might find it hard to access all tariffs.
 This is because in future the cheaper tariffs offered by suppliers might only be available to customers with smart meters.

 You can ask your supplier to switch off your smart meter's extra functionality.
 This means it’ll work in the same way as your current meter, and won’t send any information to your supplier.
 Your supplier will only switch off the extra functionality in exceptional circumstances - contact them to check if they can do this.

 If you don’t want daily meter readings sent to your supplier